vmware-tanzu-learning/shipkin-course/units/using-shipkin/structure/index.md

 -   A `courses` directory, which contains one or more courses, in this case it is `shipkin`.
-    -   The `site` directory within the `shipkin` directory holds the content for the `shipkin` course.
-    -   A `build.gradle` file.
-        This contains all configuration for the course.
 -   A `units` directory, which contains all the units, which can be shared between courses.
 -   A `gradle` directory along with two wrapper scripts: `gradlew` and